 dirgha-sukshma: long, regular, soft and subtle.

-Enjoy your practice yogis!
+Good practice yogis!

-Teacher of Hatha Yoga and Pranayama
+Hatha Yoga and Pranayama teacher